dantheman454/habit_app/docs/mindmap/README.md

   - Example: “move lunch to 1 pm” → expect a proposed `event.update` targeting the event in view.
 4) Apply via MCP tools and undo if needed.

-  Note: If models are unavailable, the assistant still proposes operations via fallback inference (safe defaults, validated first).
+  Note: If models are unavailable or no tool calls are produced, the assistant returns concise guidance (or falls back to Chat).
 Nothing is auto‑applied until you choose Apply.

 ### Apply and Undo